aimaaaaan/LifeSync.ai/README.md

 - **Type Safety**: End-to-end TypeScript with Zod validation
 - **Essential Hooks**: 100+ useful React hooks with ReactUse for common patterns

----

-Built with ❤️ for the developer community.